Star Fox 64: Story

-On Corneria, the fourth planet of the Lylat system, the scientist Andross is driven to madness and nearly destroys the planet using biological weapons.
-General Pepper exiles Andross to the remote planet Venom.
+On Corneria, the fourth planet of the Lylat System, the disgraced scientist Andross is exiled to Venom by General Pepper for nearly destroying the planet using biological weapons.
 Five years later, Pepper detects suspicious activity on Venom.
-Pepper hires the Star Fox team —James McCloud, Peppy Hare, and Pigma Dengar—to investigate.
-After Pigma betrays the team, Andross captures James and kills him; Peppy escapes from Venom alive and informs James's son, Fox, about his father's fate.
+Pepper hires the Star Fox team—James McCloud, Peppy Hare, and Pigma Dengar—to investigate.
+After Pigma betrays the team, Andross captures James and kills him, while Peppy barely escapes from Venom alive.

 Two years later, Andross launches an attack across the Lylat system.
-Defending Corneria, Pepper summons the new Star Fox team, now consisting of the new team leader Fox, Peppy, who is now his mentor, and his friends Falco Lombardi and Slippy Toad, the new members of the team.
+To defend Corneria, Pepper summons the new Star Fox team, headed by James' son, Fox McCloud.
+Peppy Hare serves as Fox's mentor, and Fox's friends, Falco Lombardi and Slippy Toad round out the team.
 While traveling through several planets, the team battles with Andross' henchmen, including the rival mercenary team Star Wolf.
 After the team arrives at Venom, Fox confronts Andross alone, with the encounter taking two different forms depending on how the player approaches the planet.
-If the player arrives from Bolse, Fox destroys a robotic version of Andross, leaving Andross himself adrift in the Lylat system.
+If the player arrives from Bolse, Fox destroys a robotic version of Andross, leaving Andross himself adrift in the Lylat System.
 If the player arrives from Area 6, Fox reveals Andross' true form as that of a floating brain, and finally kills him.
 Shortly before his death, Andross activates his base's self-destruct system in a last-ditch attempt to kill Fox.
-However, James' spirit appears and guides Fox out of the exploding base before disappearing again.
+However, James seemingly appears and guides Fox out of the exploding base before disappearing.

 After defeating Andross in either encounter, Fox returns with his team to Corneria for a victory celebration.
 Pepper offers the team the opportunity to join the Cornerian Army, but Fox declines and the team departs.
-Following the game's credits sequence, the player's final score is presented as a bill Pepper receives from Star Fox for their services.
+Following the credits sequence, the player's final score is presented as a bill Pepper receives from Star Fox for their services.